 Heraldic crowned lion (looking, surely, very like James I himself) from the King James’ Charter

-To date, the Salters’ Company has had three Salters’ Halls.
+To date, the Salters’ Company has had seven Salters’ Halls.
 The first, in Bread Street near the wharves on the River Thames, burnt down in the Great Fire of London in 1666.
 The second Salters’ Hall, a classical Georgian building between St Swithin’s Lane and Walbrook, opened in 1827 but was destroyed during the Blitz in 1941.
 The current Salters’ Hall (1976) in London Wall Place was designed by architect Sir Basil Spence, and, its imaginative restoration and extension in 2018 won a RIBA Award.

 David Hicks’ peaceful garden for Salter’s Hall